 - To edit the LW Object Storage destination, you will need to edit the following details as shown in the picture below:

 - Next, click “Save Destination”.

 - Now that your configuration is saved, you will need to Validate the destination.
 Click on the Validate link in the Object Storage listed in WHM.
 This will run a quick test to ensure the server can connect successfully to the Object Storage device.

 - Lastly, enable the destination; Click on the Enable link in the same line of your Object Storage in WHM.

-Now that you have setup your backups to be pointed at and saved in your Liquid Web Cloud Object Storage, please review your daily, weekly, and monthly backup settings in cPanel to update the number of backups that are retained.
-This will help to keep your actual storage needs amended to renew and remove any unneeded backups.
+Now that you have set up your backups to be pointed at and saved in your Liquid Web Cloud Object Storage, please review your daily, weekly, and monthly backup settings in cPanel to update the number of backups that are retained.
+This will help to keep your actual storage needs to be amended to renew and remove any unneeded backups.